Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

 ### 04_dpctn_diabetes_type_over_time

-For those with codes for >1 type of diabetes (n=30,401 as per above flowchart), these are the most popular combinations:
+Looks at patients with codes for >1 type of diabetes (n=30,401; classified as 'other' as per above flowchart) to determine diagnosis dates and when changes in diagnosis occurred.

+These are the most popular combinations of diabetes type codes in this group:
 * 18,710 (61.5%) Type 1 and Type 2
 * 8,704 (28.6%) Type 2 and gestational
 * 1,326 (4.4%) Type 2 and secondary